droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 When the players are ready to depart, Ireena retrieves a wooden crate containing twelve *fire bottles* (see below) from a closet, with each bottle packed securely between wads of straw.

 > [!item]+ **Fire Bottle**
 > This bottle of Purple Grapemash No. 3, which bears the stamp of the Wizard of Wines winery, has been distilled, increasing its alcohol content, and had its cork removed and replaced with a rag wick.
 >
-> As an action, a creature can use a lit torch or other fire source to light the wick, then throw the bottle up to 20 feet, shattering on impact.
-Make a ranged attack against a creature or object, treating the bottle as an improvised weapon.
-On a hit, the target takes 1d4 fire damage at the start of each of its turns.
+> As an action, a creature can use a lit torch or other fire source to light the wick, then another action to throw the bottle as a usual Bomb (**Hands** 1; **Range** 20 ft.), shattering on impact.
+On a hit, the target takes 1d6 fire damage and 1 persistent fire damage, and 1 fire splash damage.
->
-> A creature can end this damage by using its action to make a DC 10 Dexterity check to extinguish the flames.

 > [!abstract]+ **Visiting the Church**
 > Players who insist upon visiting <span class="citation">E5.
 Church (p.
 45)</span> find it largely as described in [[#B5i.
 The Barovian Church]] below.
 However, Parriwimple is not at the church at this time, and Father Donavich does not mention Doru's fate without Ireena or Ismark present.
 ## B5e.
 Bildrath’s Mercantile
 <span class="citation"><em>This scene takes place in Chapter 3: Area E1.</em></span>

-Should the players choose to visit it before proceeding to [[#B5f.
+Should the players choose to visit it before proceeding to [[#B5e.
 The Eastern Barricade]], this  area is largely as described in <span class="citation">Bildrath’s Mercantile (p.
 43)</span>.
-However, instead of selling items for ten times the price listed in the _Player’s Handbook_, Bildrath sells them for only twice the price, citing the recent economic upheaval.
+However, instead of selling common items up to 3rd level for ten times the price listed in the *Player Core*, Bildrath sells them for only twice the price, citing the recent economic upheaval.

-If any players were kind to him in the tavern, he instead sells those players items at the normal price listed in the *Player's Handbook*—a special deal, for them only.
-If any players defended Ismark in the tavern, Bildrath glowers at them and instead sells those players items at five times the price listed in the _Player’s Handbook_, spitefully claiming them to be a “special deal" for friends of the town’s “great hero."
+If any players were kind to him in the tavern, he instead sells those players common items up to 3rd level at the normal price listed in *Player Core* — a special deal, for them only.
+If any players defended Ismark in the tavern, Bildrath glowers at them and instead sells those players items at five times the price listed in the *Player Core*, spitefully claiming them to be a “special deal" for friends of the town’s “great hero."

 During the players’ conversation with Bildrath, Parriwimple enters the room carrying a box of wares that Bildrath asked him to fetch.
 He is excitedly curious about the players’ presence, but Bildrath orders him to return to his bedroom in order to avoid “disturbing the customers."